There’s lots of information on the basics of WordPress:

 - Short, punchy paragraphs and lists are more easily read online than long paragraphs.

 - Avoid custom formatting.
 Use the paragraph and headings to draw attention to sections and bold and/or italics for emphasis of particular words.
+Underlining should not be used for emphasis as underlining is often used for links online.

 - Pictures may be worth a thousand words, but pictures can’t be found be search engines, read by screen readers…so pictures should not be the only place that conveys essential information.